 Tools I used to prepare this recipe:

-Remove from oven and allow cake to sit 30 minutes before cutting into squares and serving.
+- Remove from oven and allow cake to sit at least 5 minutes before cutting into squares and serving.

 - Serve with fresh berries and a dollop of whipped coconut cream